 According to ohenryhotel.com: “Let elegance and tranquility restore your spirit.
 We invite you to stay with us at our passionately run hotel in Greensboro, North Carolina.
 Discover gracious hospitality, attentive service and modern features including inviting guestrooms with custom furnishings and original art in every corner of our luxury hotel.”

 “Life is made up of sobs, sniffles, and smiles, with sniffles predominating.” — O. Henry

 His Popular Story

 One of the most popular O. Henry stories is The Gift of the Magi.
 Read it here: http://www.eastoftheweb.com/short-stories/UBooks/GifMag.shtml.
-Its irony and clever structure has made it an example mimicked by many short story writers long after is was published.
+Its irony and clever structure made it an example mimicked by many short story writers long after it was published.